Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/storage/sample1_data_lifecycle/README.md

 The following items will be provisioned as a part of this sample setup:

-- Azure Storage Accounts.
+- Azure Storage Accounts
-- Storage Containers.
+- Storage Containers
-- Data lifecycle rules.
+- Data lifecycle rules

 ### 1.2.
 Use Case

 It is desirable to reduce the costs by optimizing the resource usage costs in cloud environments.

 Data lifecycle is one such feature on Azure using which you can optimize costs by moving your data to lower cost tiers when their access is less frequent.
-It also supports deleting obselete data to save costs.
+It also supports deleting obselete data to save costs.For additional information, please check the Microsoft [documentation](https://learn.microsoft.com/azure/storage/blobs/lifecycle-management-overview).

-More details can be found in [this link](https://learn.microsoft.com/azure/storage/blobs/lifecycle-management-overview).

-We can define data lifecycle rules to move data from one tier to other.
-The current solution provides Infra As Code script written in Terraform, to provision these rules in Azure.
+ Data lifecycle rules can be defiened to move data from one tier to other.
+This solution provides Infra As Code script written in Terraform, to provision these rules in Azure.

-Details about [how to run the pipeline](#24-deployment-validation-and-execution) can be found in the later sections of this document.

 ### 1.3.
 Technologies used